knee-cola/jest-mock-axios/README.md

 class MyComponent {

     CallServer () {
-        // making a `post` requst and storing the given promise this.axiosPromise = axios.post('/web-service-url/', { data: clientMessage });
+        // making a `post` request and storing the given promise this.axiosPromise = axios.post('/web-service-url/', { data: clientMessage });
     }
 }